Taiyuan

-As of 2021, the city governs 6 districts, 3 counties, and hosts a county-level city with a total area of 6,988 square kilometers and a permanent population of 5,390,957.
+As of 2021, the city governed six districts and three counties, with a total area of 6,988 square kilometers and a permanent population of 5,390,957.

-Taiyuan is located roughly in the centre of Shanxi, with the Fen River flowing through the central city.
+Taiyuan is located roughly in the centre of Shanxi, with the Fen River flowing through the centre of the city.

 Etymology and names

 The two Chinese characters of the city's name are 太 (tài, "great") and 原 (yuán, "plain"), referring to the location where the Fen River leaves the mountains and enters a relatively flat plain.
-Throughout its long history, the city had various names, including Bīngzhōu (并州) (from which the city's abbreviated single-character name Bīng (并) is derived), Jìnyáng (晋阳) and Lóngchéng (龙城).
+Throughout its long history, the city had various names, including Bīngzhōu (并州) (from which its abbreviated single-character name Bīng (并) is derived), Jìnyáng (晋阳), and Lóngchéng (龙城).

-During the Tang dynasty and subsequent Five Dynasties, the status of the city of Taiyuan was elevated to be the Northern Capital, hence the name Běidū (北都), and Běijīng (北京, different from present-day Beijing).
+During the Tang and subsequent Five Dynasties, the status of the city of Taiyuan was elevated to be the northern capital, hence the names Běidū (北都) and Běijīng (北京, different from present-day Beijing).

 History

-Taiyuan is an ancient city with more than 2500 years of urban history, dating back from 497 BC.
-It was the capital or secondary capital (陪都, 别都) of Zhao, Former Qin, Eastern Wei, Northern Qi, Northern Jin, Later Tang, Later Jin, Later Han, Northern Han.
-Its strategic location and rich history make Taiyuan one of the economic, political, military, and cultural centers of Northern China.
+Taiyuan is an ancient city with more than 2,500 years of urban history, dating back to 497 BC.
+It was the capital or secondary capital (陪都, 别都) of Zhao, Former Qin, Eastern Wei, Northern Qi, Northern Jin, Later Tang, Later Jin, Later Han, and Northern Han.
+Its strategic location and rich history make Taiyuan one of the economic, political, military, and cultural centers of northern China.

 Pre-Qin dynasty history

-From about 859 BC the area around modern-day Taiyuan was occupied by the Rong people.
-In 662 BC the Rong were driven out by the Di people.
+From about 859 BC, the area around modern-day Taiyuan was occupied by the Rong people.
+In 662 BC, these were driven out by the Di people.

-In 497 BC, the first ancient city of Jinyang was built around the southern Jinyuan District of present-day Taiyuan, by Dong Anyu (董安于), who was a steward of Zhao Jianzi (赵鞅), an upper-level official of the state of Jin.
+In 497 BC, the first ancient city of Jinyang was built around the southern Jinyuan district of present-day Taiyuan by Dong Anyu (董安于), who was a steward of Zhao Jianzi (赵鞅), an upper-level official of the state of Jin.

-During the Battle of Jinyang in 453 BC, Zhi Yao diverted the flow of the Fen River to inundate the city of Jinyang, caused significant damage to the Zhao.
-Later, Zhao Xiangzi alerted Wei and Han, who both decided to ally with Zhao.
-On the night of 8 May 453 BC, Zhao troops broke the dams of the Fen River and let the river flood the Zhi armies, and eventually annihilated the Zhi army, with the help from Wei and Han.
+During the Battle of Jinyang in 453 BC, Zhi Yao diverted the flow of the Fen River to inundate the city of Jinyang, causing significant damage to the Zhao.
+Later, Zhao Xiangzi alerted the Wei and Han, who both decided to ally with the Zhao.
+On the night of 8 May 453 BC, Zhao troops broke the dams of the Fen River and let the river flood the Zhi armies, which they eventually annihilated, with help from the Wei and Han.

-The Tripartition of Jin happened in 403 BC, when the state of Jin, then a strong power in Northern China, was divided into three smaller states of Han, Zhao and Wei.
+The partition of Jin happened in 403 BC, when the state of Jin, then a strong power in northern China, was divided into the three smaller states of Han, Zhao, and Wei.
 This event is the watershed between the Spring and Autumn and Warring States periods in Chinese history.